-For purposes of this Section, the terms "illegal drug and "controlled substance" shall mean marijuana, as defined in paragraph (16) of O.C.G.A §16-13-21, as amended; a controlled substance, as defined in paragraph (4) of O.C.G.A. § 16-13-21, as amended; a dangerous drug, as defined in O.C.G.A. §16-31-71, as amended or any other controlled substance or dangerous drug that persons are prohibited from using under Georgia or Federal law.
+other controlled substance or dangerous drug that persons are prohibited from using under Georgia or Federal law.
 These terms shall not apply to any drug an individual is authorized to take pursuant to a valid medical prescription or when used as otherwise authorized by State or Federal law, provided the physical examination indicates such usage will not interfere with the employee's performance of essential job functions and safety responsibilities.
 The term "drug test" shall mean the collection and testing of bodily fluids administered in a manner equivalent to that required by the Mandatory Guidelines for Federal Workplace Drug Testing Programs (HHS Regulations 53 Fed.
 Reg.
 11979 et seq.), as amended, or any other professionally valid procedures approved by the Georgia Department of Human Resources.

 - c.
 Maintenance of Records.
 The County Clerk shall be responsible for the maintenance of all records pertinent to examination programs.
-Applications and other necessary examination records shall he kept for one year unless either Federal or State law requires retention for a longer period of time, or otherwise specified. - 6.
+Applications and other necessary examination records shall he kept for at least two (2) years vunless either Federal or State law requires retention for a longer period of time, or otherwise specified. - 6.
 Open Competitive Appointments.
 Positions to be filled by recruitment from outside the classified service shall be filled through a competitive process open to the public.
 This process may include, but shall not be limited to, ratings of training and experience; jobrelated tests; or any combination of these as determined by the County Administrator.
 Factors such as education, job-related qualifications, and experience may be taken into account in making employment decisions.
 The County Administrator may require the applicant to submit proof of education and military service or any other such documentation as is deemed necessary. - 7.
 Promotional Appointments.
 Promotional appointments shall be open to all employees who meet the training and experience requirements included in the position description or who have an equivalent combination of experience and training which provides the required knowledge, skills and abilities.